Davsooonowy/Davsooonowy/README.md

 ### Here's a Dad Joke for You! 😄
 <!-- joke-placeholder -->
 <!-- joke-content -->
-Why did the banana go to the doctor?
-He was not "peeling" well.
+Did you hear the one about the giant pickle?
+He was kind of a big dill.
 <!-- end-joke-content -->
 **This joke updates daily!
 Visit my profile every day for a fresh laugh! 😉**